Our programs

 Cultural Learning Programs

-Students spend time with Andean artisans and Awamaki staff through hands-on activities, conversation, and guided discussion.
-Programs may include traditional weaving demonstrations, participation in a weaving activity, and discussion around sustainability, community-based tourism, and women-led entrepreneurship in the Sacred Valley.
+Students spend time with Andean artisans, local educators, and Awamaki staff through hands-on activities, conversation, and guided discussion.
+Programs may include traditional weaving demonstrations, participation in a weaving activity, discussion around sustainability and community-based tourism, and learning about women-led entrepreneurship in the Sacred Valley.

 This option works well for groups with limited time who want a structured educational experience that goes deeper than observation.